halo/datanorm/README.md

 **Debugging**

 You can set the ENV variable `DEBUG_DATANORM=1` for verbose logging output.
-You can also inspect the denormalization cache located at `/tmp/datanorm_ruby`.
-It won't be automatically deleted if you set the `DEBUG_DATANORM` flag.
+You can also inspect the denormalization cache located at `/tmp/datanorm_ruby` (it won't be automatically deleted if you set the `DEBUG_DATANORM` flag).

 ## Development

 Throughout the code, the following terms are used:

-* `line` is one line of a Datanorm file.
+* `line` is one line of a Datanorm file in its raw format.
-* `record` is one Ruby Object representing one `line`.
+* `record` is one Ruby Object representing one of those `line`s.
-* `item` is a product and all its (immediate and referenced) attributes.
+* `product` is a product (article) and all its (immediate and referenced) attributes.

 Run unit tests with `bin/tests`.

-To get you started, you can run `bin/demo path/to/your/datanorm.002` to show its contents.
+To get you started, you can run `bin/demo path/to/your/datanorm.001` to show its contents.

 ## Open Source Maintenance